micahamd/localllama/readme.md

 - **Context Size**: Adjust the context window size for the model
 - **System Instructions**: Set custom instructions for the model's behavior

+### Memory Control Program (MCP)

+#### Overview
+The Memory Control Program (MCP) provides a persistent knowledge base for your chatbot.
+It stores information that can be retrieved and included in conversations when relevant.

+#### Getting Started with MCP
+1. Open the MCP panel from the Tools menu
+2. Click "Start Server" to activate the memory system
+3. Add memories manually or import from files
+4. Ask questions related to your stored memories

+#### Adding Memories
+- **Manual Entry**: Click "Add Memory" to enter text directly
+- **File Import**: Click "Import File" to convert various file types to memories
+- **Automatic**: Conversations are automatically saved as memories when the MCP server is running

+#### Importing Files as Memories
+1. Click "Import File" in the MCP panel
+2. Select any supported file type (documents, code, images, audio, etc.)
+3. The file will be converted to markdown using MarkItDown
+4. Edit the title, content, and tags before saving
+5. For large files, you can split them into multiple memories

+#### Memory Organization
+- **Tags**: Add tags to categorize and organize memories
+- **Search**: Use the search box to find specific memories
+- **Edit/Delete**: Manage existing memories as needed

+#### How Memories Are Used
+- When you ask a question, the MCP searches for relevant memories
+- Up to 3 most relevant memories are included in the context sent to the model
+- This happens automatically when the MCP server is running
+- You can start/stop the server to control when memories are used

 ## Architecture

 The application is built with a modular architecture for maintainability: